Life Balance with Technology

 Students now connect anywhere on any device – exactly what we intended but this school was not prepared for the distraction factor.
 Students are walking the halls using their devices, they are on them in their classes, etc. This brought to light for me a key step we’ve missed as a District in preparing schools for this radical change.
 It would seem that we assumed teachers and principals were ready for this change when in fact we need to provide better guidance in how to arrive at a balanced use of the technology.
 We that promote technologies virtues need to always remember not everyone is able to adopt, adapt, and benefit without specific guidance.
 We need to implement well!
 Next year we intend to pilot a BYOT initiative in some of our schools.

 As to self-regulation, this is as important for adults to get as it is for kids.
 We must be masters of our technology and our time.
 People are becoming increasingly harried and frazzled in our always on ever faster world.
 Personally I try to balance my use of technology but I’m not always successful.
 There’s a relentless tug from our devices – they want to be checked for new e-mail, Tweets, Facebook posts, pins, blog posts, LinkedIn updates, texts, and voice mails.
-A simple practice would be to dial down the notices and sounds of your iStock_000016745808XSmalldevices.
+A simple practice would be to dial down the notices and sounds of your devices.
 Do you really need them to notify you for every type of new item?
 Definitely turn off sound alerts for most everything – the alternative will drive you and others crazy.

 I think we could do well in this technology powered era to shift to being more respectful of each other.
 For instance if you are present with a few people in a meeting or engaged in a private conversation, I think it is rude and disrespectful to answer your phone (unless you can tell from the caller id it is urgent / critical).
 Let the call go – it is not as important as the people in front of you.
 Oh and do you really need to be talking loud and long with your phone / blue tooth ear piece in Costco or the mall – seriously?
 In meetings with a group of people it is trickier now to manage our engagement… I’m as guilty as the next person in checking / responding to my e-mail, Twitter feed, or text messages.
 I don’t think this context has a black and white answer but it is important to remember to be respectful of others and to be mentally present when necessary.